 Degree programs, to a great extent, exemplify an institution's identity and strengths.
-For this reason, degree approv continuation are of great importance to Colorado's institutions of higher learning.
-New degree programs are generally initiated by interested faculty members who must take into consideration market demand as well as the quality of th educational experience and the availability of a similar educational experience in other institutions.
+For this reason, degree approval and continuation are of great importance to Colorado's institutions of higher learning.
+New degree programs are generally initiated by interested faculty members who must take into consideration market demand as well as the quality of the educational experience and the availability of a similar educational experience in other institutions.

-In accordance with the General Assembly's 1985 directives, CCHE is charged with ensuring access to public education guarding against unnecessary duplication.
-Access is interpreted to mean broad access to undergraduate degree program selective access to masters' degree programs, and limited access to doctoral programs.
-The statutory role and mission institution further provides boundaries to differentiate institutions by the type and breadth of degree offerings.
+In accordance with the General Assembly's 1985 directives, CCHE is charged with ensuring access to public education and guarding against unnecessary duplication.
+Access is interpreted to mean broad access to undergraduate degree programs, selective access to masters' degree programs, and limited access to doctoral programs.
+The statutory role and mission of each institution further provides boundaries to differentiate institutions by the type and breadth of degree offerings.